 Select one: ART 105 / ART 105H (RHC GE 7a)M | 3.0 | |

-ART 105 - Survey of Western Art: Prehistory through the Middle Ages (3.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement This course presents a broad overview of Prehistoric, Mesopotamian, Egyptian, Greek, Etruscan, Roman, Early Christian, Islamic, and Medieval art and architecture.
-This course is appropriate for all students pursuing the degree in Studio Art or Art History or seeking to fulfill general education requirements in Fine Arts and Humanities.
-ART 105H - Survey of Western Art: Prehistory through the Middle Ages Honors (3.0 units) Prerequisite: ENGL 101 This course presents a broad overview of Prehistoric, Mesopotamian, Egyptian, Greek, Etruscan, Roman, Early Christian, Islamic, and Medieval art and architecture.
-This course is appropriate for all students pursuing the degree in Studio Art and/or seeking to fulfill general education requirements in Fine Arts and Humanities.
-This course is designed for those who meet Honors Program requirements. | ||
+ART 105 - Survey of Western Art: Prehistory through the Middle Ages (3.0 units) Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.
+This course presents a broad overview of prehistoric, Mesopotamian, Egyptian, Greek, Etruscan, Roman, early Christian, Islamic, and Medieval art and architecture.
+The course is appropriate for students pursuing a degree in Studio Art or Art History, or seeking to fulfill General Education requirements in Fine Arts and Humanities.
+ART 105H - Survey of Western Art: Prehistory through the Middle Ages Honors (3.0 units) Prerequisite: ENGL 101 This course presents a broad overview of prehistoric, Mesopotamian, Egyptian, Greek, Etruscan, Roman, early Christian, Islamic, and Medieval art and architecture.
+The course is appropriate for students pursuing a degree in Studio Art or Art History, or seeking to fulfill General Education requirements in Fine Arts and Humanities, and is designed for those who meet Honors Program requirements. | ||

-ART 120 - Two Dimensional DesignM | 3.0 | |
+ART 120 - Two-Dimensional DesignM | 3.0 | |

 ANIM 101 - Introduction to Digital 3-D AnimationM | 4.0 | |

-ANIM 101 - Introduction to Digital 3-D Animation (4.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate placement; READ 043 or appropriate placement This course is an introduction to the production pipeline used in games, film and TV.
+ANIM 101 - Introduction to Digital 3-D Animation (4.0 units) Advisory:It is advised that students be able to engage in written composition at a college level and be able to read college-level texts.
+This course is an introduction to the production pipeline used in games, film and TV.
 Students will be introduced to the concepts of digital sculpting, lighting, texturing, rendering, rigging, and animating 3-D objects.
 This course is beneficial for all students in courses related to graphic arts (multimedia, illustration, web and game design, and film production) and industrial design (architectural, automotive, furniture, clothing, and product design). | ||

-ENGL 101 - College Composition and ResearchGE | 3.5 | |
+ENGL 101 - College Composition and Research (RHC GE 1b and 8a)GE | 3.5 | |

-ENGL 101 - College Composition and Research (3.5 units) Prerequisite: ENGL 035 or ENLA 100 or appropriate placement This is a composition course that enables students to generate logical, coherent essays and reports necessary to academic and professional success.
-Students will become proficient in research techniques, learn critical reading and thinking skills through expository and persuasive reading selections, and apply these skills to creating original essays and a final research paper.
-The lab component of this course is designed to assist students in improving and refining their writing and language skills.
-Students will complete lab activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct documentation form.
-Students will meet with composition instructors through individual conferences that address students’ specific writing concerns.
+ENGL 101 - College Composition and Research (3.5 units) Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures), or eligibility for college composition.
+This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
+Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
+The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
+Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
 This course is designed for students who wish to fulfill the General Education requirement for Written Communication. | ||

 RHC GE 3 - Physical EducationGE | 1.0 | |